ignite/cli/docs/docs/02-guide/03-hello-world.md

 ignite scaffold query say-hello name --response name
 ```

-This command generates code for a new query, `say-hello`, which accepts a name, an input and returns it in the response.
+This command generates code for a new query, `say-hello`, which accepts a name, an input, and returns it in the response.

 - **Understanding the Scaffolded Code:**